Rahul04012003/XNAT_CLI_Toolkit/README.rst

 Project Listing Module
 -----------------------

-The ``list.py`` module provides functionality to list the available projects on the XNAT server.
+The ``list.py`` module provides functionality to list the available projects or Subjects from a specific project on the XNAT server.
-This command uses the ``click`` package to create a command-line interface that connects to the server, fetches a list of projects, and displays them.
+This command uses the ``click`` package to create a command-line interface that connects to the server, fetches a list of projects or subjects and displays them.
 If credentials (server URL, username, and password) are not provided via the command-line, it retrieves them from previously stored credentials using the ``authenticate.py`` module.

 Command for Listing Projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The ``xnat-list`` command fetches and displays the list of projects stored on the XNAT server.
+The ``xnat-list`` command fetches and displays the list of projects or subjects from a specific project stored on the XNAT server.
 If credentials are not passed in via the command-line options, the stored credentials from ``.netrc`` or the last credentials JSON file are used.

 Usage